olebole/irafdoc/doc/onedspec.specwcs.rst

   <p>
   An important task to be aware of for manipulating spectra between image formats is <b>scopy</b>.
-This task allows selecting spectra from multispec images and grouping them in various ways and also <tt>"extracts"</tt> apertures from long slit and 3D spectra simply and without resort to the more general
+This task allows selecting spectra from multispec images and grouping them in various ways and also <span style="font-family: monospace;">"extracts"</span> apertures from long slit and 3D spectra simply and without resort to the more general
   <b>apextract</b> package.
   </p>